kiriakos2004/ml_assign_Democritos/README.md

 The web interface has been constructed with the use of django framework from python.In the section A of text file "Django_commands.txt" (attached) there are instructions in order to bring the development server to life.

 The ml_training.py script is used in order to determine the best algorithm and tune its hyperparameters.
 The tuning process has been performed with the use of cross-validated grid-search over a parameter grid (splitting the dataset in 10 folds).The most suitable "tuned" algorithn is saved and then used in django framework in order to predict the main engine fuel consumption.
-User input values of interest in the django's front end form and the CUMULATIVE main engines fuel oil consumption (based on models prediction) together with a diagramm of daily fuel oil consumption is returned.

 User can inputs Trip duration (in days), Engine_RPM, Aft draft of ship, Fore draft of ship and Ship Heading.
 The service uses the saved trained model in order to return the cululative fuel oil consuption and a diagramm of the ships daily fuel oil consumption.